smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

     * - prefix
       - ``string``
       - **Required**.
 The prefix string is used to construct a header for a checksum type.
 Prefix is a required member, and SHOULD be lower-cased.
         The recommended ABNF to follow for prefix is `([a-z]*([a-z]/[0-9]/"-")*`.

+        To construct a header name for usage with checksum, follow the pattern:
+        `prefix + algorithm-name`.
+For example, if prefix is "x-checksum-" and "sha256" algorithm is used for computing checksum, header name would resolve as "x-checksum-sha256".

     * - location
       - ``string``
       - A string representing checksum location.
-A valid location value for HTTP Request can be `"header"` or `"trailer"`.
-For HTTP Response, only `"header"` is supported as location.
-By default, location resolves to `"header"` value.
+The string value MUST be a valid :ref:`Location enum <checksum-location-enum>`.
+By default, location resolves to "header" value.
+Service MUST always support checksum in header for both requests and responses.

+        Optionally, for request, location can be modeled as "trailer" indicating service supports checksum in trailer, in addition to support in header.

     * - algorithms
       - ``[string]``
       - **Required**.
 List of strings representing checksum algorithms supported for the HTTP Request or Response.
-Algorithms is a required member, and A valid algorithm SHOULD follow ABNF : `([a-z]* [0-9]*)*` .
+Algorithms is a required member, and a valid algorithm name SHOULD follow
+        ABNF: `([a-z]* [0-9]*)*`.
 Algorithm name SHOULD be lower-cased and not hyphenated.

 .. tabs::